 There are two different ways to create a budget template in Excel.
 You can either get started with a template or build your own.
 You will learn how to do both.

 The Easy Way To Create a Budget Template

-If you are pressed for time or don’t want to worry about the formulas, you can start budgeting in a few brief moments.
+If you are pressed for time or don’t want to worry about the formulas, you can start to create a simple budgeting worksheet in five minutes.

 Step 1: Choose a Template

 There is a budget template for almost any category.
 Whether you are a college student, have a family of four, or need a business budget, there is most likely a template for you.